Dewdney Trail Property

 Exploration Potential

-Property map shows PJX’s target areas in the Sullivan Mining District and Vulcan Gold Belt, including Estella Basin, Lewis Ridge and Tackle Basin.
+Property map shows PJX’s target areas in the Sullivan Mining Camp and Vulcan Gold Belt, including Estella Basin, Lewis Ridge and Tackle Basin.

 Dewdney Trail target areas all occur within the hinge and/or limb of a large regional north-south oriented overturned anticline fold structure.

-Mineralization also occurs in sediments similar in age (Proterozoic) and/or type (turbidites, quartzites) to other deposits such as Telfer, and Sukoi-log.
+Mineralization also occurs in sediments similar in age (Proterozoic) and/or type (turbidites, quartzites) to other deposits such as Telfer, and Sukhoi-log.

 PJX contracted Expert Geophysics to fly an 895 km airborne survey with a tight flight-line spacing of 100m to be able to identify and define shallow and deep targets across the entire Dewdney Trail Property.
 The survey has helped identify numerous potential intrusive related and sediment hosted type deposit targets to test.